hediyeh-savari/hediyeh-savari.github.io/_pages/about.md

 * Investigating the Structure, Properties and Behavior Prediction of GaAs Semiconductor Laser with 808(nm) Radiation Wavelength and Less than 5(nm) Bandwidth
   <br>
-Bachelor's Thesis, Iran University of Science and Technology
+Undergraduate's Thesis, Iran University of Science and Technology
  <br>
 Supervisor: Vahid Reza Yazdanpanah
  <br>